tipenehughes/portfolio-v1/README.md

 <br/>

 I built this portfolio website as a showcase of my skills and projects.
 This website was originally built with HTML, CSS and Vanilla JS.
-As my learning journey has progressed, I've used this website as a testing ground for new technologies and will continue to as my journey continues, so watch this space!
+As my learning journey has progressed, I've used this website as a testing ground for new technologies and will continue to test and implement more as my journey continues, so watch this space!

 A list of commonly used resources used are listed in the acknowledgements.